rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 Provider Interfaces **MUST** be handled by leveraging the common "duplex" pattern where both the Firebolt App & the Firebolt Implementation act as a JSON-RPC Server *and* a JSON-RPC client.

-To register as a provider for a capability, e.g. `"xrn:firebolt:capability:sky:sun"`, the Firebolt App would call an RPC method on the Firebolt Implementation for each interface method in the "xrn:firebolt:capability:sky:sun" interface.

-For this example, the `"xrn:firebolt:capability:sky:sun"` interface consists of:
+For this example, the `"xrn:firebolt:capability:sky:sun"` interface consists of (Written in TypeScript for brevity):

 ```typescript
 interface Sun {